symfony/symfony-docs/cookbook/security/custom_extension.rst

     A class not used above, the
     :class:`Symfony\\Component\\Security\\Http\\Firewall\\AbstractAuthenticationListener`
-    class, is a very useful base class which provides commonly needed functionality for authentication extensions.
+    class, is a very useful base class which provides commonly needed functionality for security extensions.
 This includes maintaining the token in the session, providing success / failure handlers, login form urls, and more.
 As WSSE does not require maintaining authentication sessions or login forms, it won't be used for this example.